Where things stand with the Seahawks as the second week of free agency ends

 But Friday marked 17 days since that news broke and Wagner remained unsigned.

 As the day ended, though, there were indications that he may not be free much longer.
-ESPN reported that Wagner had visited with the Baltimore Ravens "have high interest" in Wagner.
+ESPN reported that Wagner had visited with the Baltimore Ravens and they "have high interest" in Wagner.

 Wagner also visited the Rams on Wednesday and there was a thought he might immediately sign there, a thought that Seahawks fans didn't like too much given the Rams' status as bitter rivals.

-One thought on why Wagner has remained unsigned is that the market for inside linebackers has gotten depressed some with teams instead preferring to spend their big linebacker bucks on outside linebackers, or edge players — and something that likely factored in to Seattle’s valuation of Wagner, as well.
+One thought on why Wagner has remained unsigned is that the market for inside linebackers has gotten depressed some with teams instead preferring to spend their big linebacker bucks on outside linebackers, or edge players — something that likely factored into Seattle's valuation of Wagner as well.

 But Friday indicated Wagner may soon have a new home.